BEST SEDONA HIKES GUIDE

-Little Horse trail is a scenic and easy hike in Sedona, where you can hike with kids and/or dogs.
+Little Horse Trail is a scenic and easy hike in Sedona, where you can hike with kids and/or dogs.

 To access these trails, park in the Little Horse Trailhead parking lot just off of Highway 179.
 The parking lot is paved with vault toilet restrooms, but no potable water.

-Note that since it’s off of Highway 179 it can get very busy.
+Note that since it’s off Highway 179 it can get very busy.
 Although since this particular trailhead parking lot is one of the last ones as you wind your way towards Sedona – it’s less crowded than others.

 Little Horse Trail to Chicken Point is a 3 miles round trip.
 This trail meanders through the beautiful Twin Buttes and the West Ridge of Lee Mountain.

 Along with the trail, you will see the Chapel Spires, Madonna & the Nuns.
 The trail will take you to Chicken Point, a series of large, round flat rocks and spectacular red rock vistas.

 From Chicken Point, you will see Twin Butte spires, Cathedral Rock, Gibraltar Rock, Bell Rock, Courthouse Butte, Submarine Rock, Lee Mountain, Munds Mountain & the Crimson Cliffs.